Director of Parent Engagement & Advocacy

 Nice to have

-• Private school or independent school enrollment/admissions leadership experience with documented success
+• Private school or independent school background with demonstrated success in family retention and community development—not merely enrollment metrics

 Meet a successful candidate